globicon/mobile-client/README.md

 To learn more about working with git read through [docs and watch videos](http://git-scm.com/doc)

 ## Local development environment
 The application is build using [yeoman.io](http://yeoman.io/) which is a set of tools helping developers to build web applications.
+This is build with yeoman version 0.9.* and some upgrade steps are required in order to use version 1.0.

 On a mac follow the instructions on the installation instruction of the [yeoman website](http://yeoman.io/installation.html) for downloading and installing yeoman.
 On Windows follow these [instructions](http://decodize.com/css/installing-yeoman-front-end-development-stack-windows/), use Method 2.

 With yeoman install you can run the application by running.